Quantum entanglement: Failure of local hidden-variable theories

 A possible resolution to the paradox is to assume that quantum theory is incomplete, and the result of measurements depends on predetermined "hidden variables".
 The state of the particles being measured contains some hidden variables, whose values effectively determine, right from the moment of separation, what the outcomes of the spin measurements are going to be.
 This would mean that each particle carries all the required information with it, and nothing needs to be transmitted from one particle to the other at the time of measurement.
-Einstein and others (see the previous section) originally believed this was the only way out of the paradox, and the accepted quantum mechanical description (with a random measurement outcome) must be incomplete.

-Local hidden variable theories fail, however, when measurements of the spin of entangled particles along different axes are considered.
+Einstein and others originally believed this was the only way out of the paradox, and the accepted quantum mechanical description (with a random measurement outcome) must be incomplete.
+Local hidden variable theories fail when measurements of the spin of entangled particles along different axes are considered.
 If a large number of pairs of such measurements are made (on a large number of pairs of entangled particles), then statistically, if the local realist or hidden variables view were correct, the results would always satisfy Bell's inequality.
 A number of experiments have shown in practice that Bell's inequality is not satisfied.
 Moreover, when measurements of the entangled particles are made in moving relativistic reference frames, in which each measurement (in its own relativistic time frame) occurs before the other, the measurement results remain correlated.

 The fundamental issue about measuring spin along different axes is that these measurements cannot have definite values at the same time―they are incompatible in the sense that these measurements' maximum simultaneous precision is constrained by the uncertainty principle.
 This is contrary to what is found in classical physics, where any number of properties can be measured simultaneously with arbitrary accuracy.
 It has been proven mathematically that compatible measurements cannot show Bell-inequality-violating correlations, and thus entanglement is a fundamentally non-classical phenomenon.